stutpip123/antistasi-ifa3/Tools/NavGridPP/Please Read Me.md

 0. Run Arma 3.
 1. Make an empty mp-mission on any map (community or official) with just one player.
 2. Save and close the editor.
+3. Locate the folder `A3-Antistasi\Tools\NavGridPP\`.
-3. Copy Everything in this folder (includes: /Collections/; /function/; /description.ext; /functions.hpp; /NG_importGUI.hpp)
+4. Copy Everything in this folder (includes: /Collections/; /functions/; /description.ext; /functions.hpp; /NG_importGUI.hpp)
-4. Paste into the folder of the mp mission you created.
+5. Paste into the folder of the mp mission you created.
 Usually in `C:\Users\User\Documents\Arma 3 - Other Profiles\YOUR_ARMA_NAME\mpmissions\MISSION_NAME.MAP\`
-5. Start host LAN multiplayer.
+6. Start host LAN multiplayer.
-6. Run and join the mission.
+7. Run and join the mission.
-7. Press `Esc` on your keyboard to open debug console.
+8. Press `Esc` on your keyboard to open debug console.
-8. Paste `[] spawn A3A_fnc_NG_main` into big large debug window.
+9. Paste `[] spawn A3A_fnc_NG_main` into big large debug window.
-9. Click the button `Local Exec`.
+10  Click the button `Local Exec`.
-10. Exit Debug Console, look down, and open map.
+11. Exit Debug Console, look down, and open map.
-11. Wait for it to start drawing markers.
+12. Wait for it to start drawing markers.
-12. Open a new file.
+13. Open a new file.
-13. Paste into the new file.
+14. Paste into the new file.
-14. Save.
+15. Save.

 <br/>
 <br/>